WHAT WE DO

 Prior to joining SABMiller plc in London in 2009, Boris qualified as a Chartered Accountant (SA) in Johannesburg with KPMG and then worked in London for 7 years in Investment Banking.

-Bishen Morgan is the SAB Sustainability and Supplier Development Director, responsible for delivering AB-InBev’s 2025 Sustainability Goals for the African business.
+Bishen Morgan is the SAB Procurement Capabilities Director, responsible for delivering AB-InBev’s 2025 Sustainability Goals for the African business.
 These goals aim to contribute to an inclusive economy by transforming the supply chain to increase participation for woman, youth and previously disadvantaged groups.

 Previously, Bishen was the Commercial Procurement Director responsible for optimising marketing and sales investments across SABMiller’s African businesses.
 Before joining SAB, he held senior management roles at Nokia and BP.